Cornell University Guidelines for Comprehensive Nutrient Management Plans

 - Soil sampling guidelines and soil testing at least once every three years;

-- Estimating Cornell Morgan soil test P equivalents when other soil testing methods or laboratories are used;
+- Estimating Cornell Morgan soil test P equivalents when other soil testing methods/laboratories are used;

 - pH management;